dmayboroda/unreal-git-hook/README.md

 There’s an idea to add more logic, like if you hit 3 commits in one hour, you get a “Monster Kill” or something similar.
 I’m really looking forward to hearing your ideas!

 “First blood!”

+<b>I’d like to apologize in advance to Id Software and Epic Games, but Quake/Unreal Tournament Announcer packs are already freely available all over the internet.
+I also couldn’t find any license or similar documentation that would allow for use beyond simply downloading the pack.
+Maybe I shouldn’t have uploaded them to GitHub, but please view it as a tribute and an expression of nostalgia for such wonderful games as Quake 3 and Unreal Tournament.
+If this causes any concern, I’m willing to take down the repository.
+Thank you! </b>